Best Fish Oil Supplement (2025): A Registered Dietitian’s Top Picks In A Sea Full Of Options

 This is where we tell you to discuss your health needs and goals with your doctor, dietitian, and/or another healthcare professional.
 Their expertise can help guide you to a fish oil they believe will provide you with an effective and safe dose.

 Different populations also have varying omega-3 recommendations and needs, including pregnant women, children, and older adults.
-High doses of omega-3s could increase the risk of bleeding, especially concerning if taking a blood thinner, so it’s important to discuss these details with a healthcare team.
+High doses of omega-3s could increase the risk of bleeding, which is especially concerning for those already taking a blood thinner, so it’s important to discuss these details with a healthcare team.

 Identify Your Dietary Needs and Preferences